Lisa Poormon, PT, DPT, M Ed, CLT

 Practicing Since: 2002

-In November 2009, Lisa Marie Poormon became a member of our oncology rehabilitation team at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center in Goodyear, Arizona.
-"Joining CTCA has allowed me to accomplish my personal goals of patient-centered care on a much larger scale than I was able to achieve in my private practice,” she says.
+In November 2009, Lisa Marie Poormon became a member of our oncology rehabilitation team at Cancer Treatment Centers of America® (CTCA) at Western Regional Medical Center in Goodyear, Arizona.
+She now serves as Director of Oncology Rehabilitation Services.
+"Joining CTCA® has allowed me to accomplish my personal goals of patient-centered care on a much larger scale than I was able to achieve in my private practice,” she says.

 At CTCA, Poormon provides consultations to patients who have been referred by their doctors for physical therapy and rehabilitative services.
 What she enjoys most about her role at CTCA is spending one- on-one time with patients and making a difference in their lives.